emscripten-core/emscripten/site/source/docs/tools_reference/emsdk.rst

   On Windows, calling ``activate`` automatically sets up the required paths and environment variables.

+.. note:: If you add ``./emsdk_env.sh`` to you default shell config emsdk tools (including the emsdk version of node) will be added to your PATH and this could effect the default version of node used on your system.

 .. _emsdk-install-old-tools:

 How do I install and activate old Emscripten SDKs and tools?